Symposium

 1:15-2:00 Keynote: Brutal TRuths: Architecture’s Last Hopeful Forms

-Aaron Betsky, Architecture critic, Author and Professor
+Aaron Betsky, Architecture Critic, Author and Visiting Professor, University of Pennsylvania

 2:00-2:45Brutalism, Corbusier and Color